|The TianJin massacre||津

 This particularly painful episode of relations between Europe (especially France) and Imperial China deserves some explanation.
 Après examen de sources diverses, nous en donnerons page suivante un résumé tout à fait personnel.
 After having reviewed various sources, we give on our next page a summary which is entirely personal.
 (Naturally, if we make a big error, we thank you for the report !)

 Our English speaking visitors interested by the history of China may read a book by Robert Bickers (Bristol University) : The Scramble for China, Allen Lane Londres, 2011.
-Pr Bickers shows our fan and - more important !- gives a view based on sources which are chinese as well as from the West of the "Foreign Devils in the Qing Empire, 1832-1914"retour à l'accueilback home
+Pr Bickers shows our fan (plate 14) and the Catholic cathedral after the fire (plate 15).
+More important ! he gives, thanks to sources which are chinese as well as from the West an interesting and documented view of the "Foreign Devils in the Qing Empire, 1832-1914"retour à l'accueilback home